 Tsawak-qin Forestry and First Nation communities have a history of contractual arrangements in timber harvesting activities, stream restoration, and assessment work The DFA has been reduced significantly in recent years to enhance, in part, First Nation economies through forest tenure and private land interests including treaty.
 First Nation communities have since contracted with TFL 44 Limited Partnership to provide services for their forest tenure and private land opportunities.
 The target reflects contractual arrangements that flow in both directions.
-Moreover, TFL 44 Limited Partnership has opportunities for First Nation community members to participate in formal on the job training.
+Moreover, Tsawak-qin Forestry Limited Partnership has opportunities for First Nation community members to participate in formal on the job training.
 The variance addresses any temporary gaps that could develop between parties for services and training from their respective businesses.

 Year Contractual and Training Arrangements Target Met (Y/N) Variance Met (Y/N)

+2022 10 Y n/a

-2021 10 Υ n/a
+2021 10 Y n/a

 2020 11 Y n/a

-2019 10 Υ n/a
+2019 10 Y n/a

 2018 10 Y n/a

-2017 7 N Y

-2016 7 N Υ